-This page provides information on temporary food benefits for children who usually get free or reduced price schools meals, additional benefits for FoodShare members, ordering and paying for food online with QUEST or P-EBT cards, and temporary changes to FoodShare program rules.
+This page provides information on FoodShare benefits increasing from January through June, additional benefits for December for some FoodShare members, temporary food benefits for children who usually get free or reduced price schools meals for the 2019-2020 school year, ordering and paying for food online with QUEST or P-EBT cards, and temporary changes to FoodShare program rules.

 Temporary food benefits for students for the 2019–2020 school year

 Due to school closures as a result of the COVID-19 pandemic, families with a child or children eligible for free or reduced price school meals for the 2019-2020 school year through the National School Lunch Program were able to get temporary food benefits in place of the school meals for March, April, May, and/or June 2020.
 These benefits are called Pandemic EBT or P-EBT.

 We automatically provided these benefits if we could using information we have for your child or children.
 If we were able to match the information we have with the information your school provided to the Wisconsin Department of Public Instruction about children eligible for free and reduced price school meals through the National School Lunch Program, then we automatically provided the benefits.
 If we didn’t have enough information for a child, then we weren’t able to automatically provide the benefits, and families instead had to apply for them.

 The federal government gave us a deadline of September 30, 2020, to provide Pandemic EBT benefits for the 2019-2020 school year that ended in May or June 2020.
 During September, we reviewed the cases of families who had questions about their benefits and provided benefits when we were able to.
 We are currently working to contact those families, either by phone or email, about their benefits.

 Although some schools are doing distance or virtual learning for the first part of the 2020-2021 school year, we are not able to provide Pandemic EBT benefits for the 2020-2021 school year based on current guidance from the federal government.
 We will provide updates on this page if that guidance changes.